Ramonster1/JMatrix/README.md

 Welcome to the **JMatrix**.
 This Java project provides the required functionality for performing machine learning calculations using matrices such as calculating the dot product of matrices, transposition, applying a function to combine two matrices etc.

-The library uses **generic** classes to allow extending the library with minimal additional code required.
-Although primitive matrix calculations could offer better performance than using Object classes such as BigDecimal, Object classes can offer better precision.
+The library uses generic classes to allow for easy extension with minimal additional code.
+While primitive types and arrays generally provide better performance for matrix calculations—both in terms of latency and memory usage—object classes like BigDecimal can offer superior precision (e.g., BigDouble versus double).
+Additionally, using objects and lists with generics opens up possibilities for leveraging high-performance arithmetic libraries or developing a new low/no-GC arithmetic library using memory-mapped files, bridging the gap between performance and high-precision.

 The goal of JMatrix is to provide a high-performance matrix library required for machine-learning.
 The current implementation of JMatrix provides a good foundation for further performance improvements.
-The current implementation offers flexible multithreading support for CPU intensive tasks such as calculation the dot product of matrices, and applying a function on two matrices with same dimensions, such as addition and subtraction.
+The current implementation offers flexible multithreading support for CPU intensive tasks such as calculating the dot product of two matrices, and applying a combine function on two matrices with same dimensions, such as addition and subtraction.
 Based on JMH benchmarking tests, this improves the performance of calculating
 - the dot product by roughly 400%
 - applying a combine function by roughly 300%

 However, there's potential for more performance improvements such as:
+- defining the capacity of ArrayLists when filling a Matrix
 - using distributed computing (perhaps using Aeron cluster), particularly beneficial when using large datasets often used in machine learning
+- bytecode analysis for compiler improvements, such as keeping method bytecode under 35 bytes to improve C1 inlining optimisations
 - using a high-performance arithmetic library such as [Apfloat](https://www.apfloat.org/apfloat_java/) (number implementation classes such as BigDecimal are quite poor on GC performance since they're immutable, this is a big bottleneck in performance)
+- investigate whether using memory-mapped files could be used effectively to store large matrices to reduce the GC overhead

 This library is largely based on the Python code to make a neural network in the book [Make your own Neural Network by Tariq Rashid](https://howtolearnmachinelearning.com/books/machine-learning-books/make-your-own-neural-network/) which uses the Python numpy library for performing matrix calculations.